jeffpar/pcjs/blog/_posts/2023/2023-04-06-the-pc-sig-library-and-zip-files.md

       - Deflated files (ZIP compression format #8)
   - [BASFile.js](https://github.com/jeffpar/pcjs/tree/master/tools/modules/basfile.js), a BASIC file de-tokenizer that also performs [PC character conversion](https://github.com/jeffpar/pcjs/tree/master/machines/pcx86/modules/v2/charset.js)

-The combination of `StreamZip` with `LegacyZip` should be able to decompress *any* old ARC or ZIP archive, so test it out with the new `--arc` and `--zip` options in the [DiskImage](https://github.com/jeffpar/pcjs/tree/master/tools/diskimage) utility, and if you find one that doesn't work, [let me know](mailto:Jeff@pcjs.org).
+The combination of `StreamZip.js` with `LegacyZip.js` should be able to decompress *any* old ARC or ZIP archive, so test it out with the new `--arc` and `--zip` options in the [DiskImage](https://github.com/jeffpar/pcjs/tree/master/tools/diskimage) utility, and if you find one that doesn't work, [let me know](mailto:Jeff@pcjs.org).

 Last but not least, I've also added a [BASIC Conversion Utility](/tools/basx/) page that loads [BASFile.js](https://github.com/jeffpar/pcjs/tree/master/tools/modules/basfile.js) in your web browser.
 It should be able to convert any old IBM PC BASIC file to plain text, but again, if you run into any interesting discrepancies, [let me know](mailto:Jeff@pcjs.org).